Choens/install-scripts/README.md

 is problematic, so having a backup keyboard is also probably a good idea.

+The 4.0 kernel promises to be better, especially with some useful patches.

+Kernel 3.19:

+- Screen: Worked, had to tweak the scaling.
 - Type Cover 3 Keyboard: It worked for me.
-- Speakers
-- Wireless
+- Speakers: Fine

-The keyboard is one of the best things about this laptop.
+- Wireless: Fine, but I installed the Marvell firmware for bluetooth which also affects wireless.

 ## Some Configuration Required

 - Bluetooth: Marvell firmware required.
 - Touch Screen: Multitouch is a work in progress.
+Seems much better on the 4.0 kernel.

 ## Limited Functionality

-- Surface Pen
+- Surface Pen: It works, but I can't connect to it via bluetooth or use it to wake.
-- Type Cover Trackpad
+- Type Cover Trackpad: This is soooooo much better under 4.0.

 ## Does Not Work

-- Webcam
+- Webcam: Limited functionality under Linux 4.
 - Accelerometers
-- Orientation
+- Orientation: There is a python script, but I haven't used it yet.

 ## Untested